How Vehicles Are Stolen: Common Methods Explained

 - Fake Keys

-Some combine this with OBD port access to program the immobiliser to accept the fake key.
+Some combine this with auto electronic access to program the car to accept a fake key and enable the engine to start.